NikBurks/Coding_Samples/README.md

 # Coding_Samples
-A small selection of coding samples to share
+A small selection of coding samples